How to Reduce Your Restaurant Employee Turnover RateLast updated on 4/20/2020

 Solution: Consider Culture Fit When Hiring

 Asking your existing staff to recommend their friends for vacant positions is one good way to ensure that all the personalities will meld well.
-Another good option is to ask candidates about their personal interests—things like hobbies or favorite movies can help give you a sense of whether or not that person will fit in well.
+Another good option is to ask candidates about their personal interests—things like hobbies or favorite movies can help give you a sense of whether that person will fit in well.

 Retaining Restaurant Management